quixio/quix-streams/docs/connectors/sinks/redis-sink.md

 ## How To Use

-To sink data to Redis, you need to create an instance of `Redis` and pass it to the `StreamingDataFrame.sink()` method:
+To sink data to Redis, you need to create an instance of `RedisSink` and pass it to the `StreamingDataFrame.sink()` method:

 ```python